marcomarinodev/winsome/README.md

 a reWardINg SOcial Media
 ### TODO
 * Configuration file parsing
+* RMI Callback to notify in/out coming followers
+* Unregister for RMI Callback when user logs out
 * After log in it is not possible to register, you must log out
 * Set socket timeout
+* Fix prints
 * Other points...

 ### POLISH